Lake Avenue & East 2nd Street | Architects: Emmet S. Palmer & Lucien P. Hall | Built: 1892 | Extant

 The new high school meant a great deal to Duluthians.
 An estimated crowd of over four thousand people showed up to see its cornerstone laid.
 Many speeches were made, and Denfeld began his by reminding the audience that a city’s educational institutes “are the index of its prosperity and progress,” pointing out that Duluth’s civic leaders were determined that, in terms of its schools, “this city should be second to none in the state.”
 The Duluth News Tribune commented that “if we would have good citizenship it must be reached through the highest forms of intelligence, and our schools are the lights that guide the steps of the young up the paths which lead to a clearer and a nobler vision.”

-Framed by three-story turrets topped with conical caps, the square clock tower stands 230-feet tall with a ten-foot diameter clock face on all four sides.
+Framed by three-story turrets topped with conical caps, the square clock tower stands 230 feet tall with a ten-foot-diameter clock face on all four sides.
 Its central bell rings on the hour, and, just like the chimes in London’s Palace of Westminster (home to “Big Ben”), smaller bells installed in 1895 play “Westminster Quarters” every fifteen minutes.
-The sixteen-note song is based on a phrase from Handel’s “Messiah,” and in 1945 Central student John Zorbas wrote lyrics for the tune: “Almighty God, Almighty Power, Cherish Our School, Throughout the Hour.”
+The sixteen-note melody is based on a phrase from Handel’s Messiah, and in 1945 Central student John Zorbas wrote lyrics for the tune: “Almighty God, Almighty Power, Cherish Our School, Throughout the Hour.”
 A tradition held for graduating seniors to climb the clock tower and sign their names on its walls.
 Even those who attended the “new” Central High (1971–2011) maintained the tradition of scribbling their names in Central’s tower.

 In 1898 Duluth acquired a cannon from the Spanish warship Oquendo, captured by the U.S. during the Spanish-American War.
 Officials planned to install it at the school.
-But the school board considered the trophy of war an inappropriate addition as it could instill in students “warlike principals,” the Duluth Herald reported.
+But the school board considered the trophy of war an inappropriate addition as it could instill in students “warlike principles,” the Duluth Herald reported.
 The cannon was nonetheless installed on a pedestal in front of the school’s main entrance, its barrel filled with concrete to render it inoperable.
-In 1938 pranksters, recognizing that the breech was not sealed, loaded it with a charge of blasting powder, beer bottles, horseshoe calks, iron bars, and stones.
+In 1938, pranksters—recognizing that the breech was not sealed—loaded it with a charge of blasting powder, beer bottles, horseshoe calks, iron bars, and stones.
 The blast broke about fifteen of the school’s windows and drew a crowd of about 2,500 curious Duluthians, but injured no one.
-The cannon was finally removed 1942 is thought to have been sold as scrap to support the war effort.
+The cannon was finally removed in 1942 and is thought to have been sold as scrap to support the war effort.